SINTEF/dlite/doc/user_guide/environment_variables.md

     lost.
 But, if `DLITE_PYDEBUG` is defined, a Python error message will be written to standard error.

+  - **DLITE_ATEXIT_FREE**: Free memory at exit.
+This might be useful to avoid getting false positive when tracking down memory leaks with tools like valgrind.

 ### Specific paths
 These environment variables can be used to provide additional search